KristoferMar/React-Guide/README.md

 - super(props) refers to the parent class constructur which means that we are able to make use of the parant class states in our components.

+<h2>Implementation of REDUX</h2>
+We install redux into our project with
+"npm install --save redux react-redux"

+The store:
+React-Guide --> src --> store

 <h2>How to setup Styling</h2>

 Syling can be setup in multiple ways.